 Victim Support East Midlands helps all victims and witnesses of crime.
 They are an independent charity.
 Tel: 0300 303 1947.

 Sexual Abuse and Incest Line (SAIL) is a registered charity run by women for women.
-Based in Chesterfield, we offer free specialist counselling support for people aged over 18 in Derbyshire who have experienced childhood abuse.
-We are funded to support women who live in the Chesterfield, Bolsover, North East Derbyshire, High Peak and North Derbyshire Dales areas.
+Based in Chesterfield, they offer free specialist counselling support for people aged over 18 in Derbyshire who have experienced childhood abuse.
+They are funded to support women who live in the Chesterfield, Bolsover, North East Derbyshire, High Peak and North Derbyshire Dales areas.
 Tel: 01246 559889.

 You may also like to find out how we make sure children are protected